 The Emergent Church Apostasy

-There is a false Christianity propagating within the Biblical sphere of the Church body.
-It is leading many astray and is highly deceptive because it subtly cloaks itself in the Christian faith, but "worships" Jesus Christ with ancient pagan (Babylonian) ideologies.
-This form of doctrine is one of the main contributors to the apostasy that is going on within the church today.
-In a nutshell, this movement believes that we are in a "post-modern" era of Christianity, and in order to stay relevant with the times, we must change our views and perspectives (“a paradigm shift”) to be more effective as "Christians" in society.
-This form of "Christianity" is synthesized with post-modern ideas, which encompasses the Emergent Church movement.
-It is the literal watering down and removal of God’s truth as a goal to bring “unity” and “co-existence” within the world.
+Christianity is leading many astray.
+It is highly deceptive because it subtly cloaks itself as worship to God, but with ancient pagan ideologies.
+This form of worship is one of the main contributors to the apostasy that is going on within the man-driven church system today.
+In a nutshell, this movement believes that we are in a 'post-modern' era and in order to stay relevant with the times, they must change our views and perspectives on God.
+This requires a 'paradigm shift' to be more relevant as a Christians in society.
+This form of Christianity is synthesized with post-modern ideas that encompasses what is called the 'Emergent Church' movement.
+It is the literal watering down of God’s truth with an ecumenical goal to bring 'unity' and 'co-existence' in the world.

-Biblical truth is being replaced with the good sounding buzz words such as, "social justice" and “unity” coupled with pagan forms of worship.
-Doctrinal truth is seen as divisive and cannot be fully known; therefore, it is better to be part of an enlightened conversation of endless questions that leads to no real solutions, answers, or conclusions.
-Any claim on doctrinal truth is seen as being arrogant, or offensive to someone else’s ideas.
-The Emergent Church movement is the attempt to synthesize forms of pagan worship practices with Christianity.
+Truth is being replaced with the good sounding buzz words such as 'social justice' and 'unity' coupled with pagan forms of worship.
+In their view, truth is seen as divisive and cannot be fully known.
+They believe it is better to be part of an enlightened conversation of endless questions that leads to no real solutions, answers or conclusions.
+Any claim to truth even if it is found in Scripture is seen as being arrogant or offensive to someone else’s ideas.
+The Emergent Church movement is the attempt to synthesize forms of pagan worship practices as supposed worship to God.

-“I would point out that when I use the phrase ‘followers of the Christ’ I refer to all those who love their fellowmen, irrespective of creed or religion.” – Alice A. Bailey – Founder of the Lucifer Trust (web-link)
+“I would point out that when I use the phrase ‘followers of the Christ’ I refer to all those who love their fellowmen, irrespective of creed or religion.” – Alice A. Bailey – Founder of the Lucifer Trust

 “I must add though, that I don’t believe making disciples must equal making adherents to the Christian religion….” – Brian McClaren